 - A BSW program that addresses social problems and social and economic justice issues in keeping with our Catholic identity and the critical concerns of the University’s founders, the Sisters of Mercy of the Americas

 - Co-curricular organizations, such as Best Buddies, Mercy Works, Peer Mentoring, and Sigma Phi Sigma that provide experiential service learning opportunities to BSW students

 - Alternative Spring Break and other service learning programs where you can gain practical hands-on experience before you graduate

 - More than 60 years of experience preparing Distinctive Mercy Graduates to become leaders in their chosen professions

 - Fulfilling and exciting real-world learning opportunities in both suburban and urban locations

 - Courses taught by experienced faculty who take the time to mentor and engage their students

-- Advanced standing in CSWE master’s degree programs, which means you can complete your MSW in just one year
+- Eligibility for advanced standing in CSWE master’s degree programs, which means you can complete your MSW in just one year

 *Gwynedd Mercy University’s Bachelor of Social Work (BSW) program was granted Candidacy for Accreditation by the Council on Social Work Educations’ Commission on Accreditation.